fabriziosalmi/secbeat/SECURITY.md

 ## Supported Versions

-SecBeat is currently in early development (v0.1.x).
+SecBeat is in early development (v0.1.x as of November 2025).
 Security updates are provided on a best-effort basis.

 | Version | Supported          | Status      |
 | ------- | ------------------ | ----------- |